yusha0123/Expense-Tracker/README.md

 Expensify uses Razorpay as its payment gateway.
 This allows users to upgrade to the pro version and access premium features like the leaderboard and report generation.

 📈 **Reports visualized using Recharts**:
-Expensify uses Recharts to visualize reports.
+Expensify uses Chart Js 2 to visualize reports.
 This allows for interactive and visually appealing reports.

 📊 **Download reports (pro version) as CSV files for monthly or yearly periods, which are also stored in the cloud after generating**:
 Pro users can download their reports as CSV files for monthly or yearly periods.
 These reports are also stored in the cloud after generating.